The Auschwitz Tours

 The permanent exhibition in the central camp sauna building serves as a poignant reminder of the Holocaust atrocities.
 It displays various artifacts, photographs, and documents that provide a glimpse into the daily lives of prisoners, including their living conditions, medical experiments, and forced labor.

-Entry to the Auschwitz memorial site (Auschwitz I and Auschwitz II Birkenau) is free of charge.
+• Entry to the Auschwitz memorial site (Auschwitz I and Auschwitz II Birkenau) is free of charge.
 Since Auschwitz receives a large number of visitors throughout the year, we recommend you book Auschwitz guided tours online in advance to ensure that you have a tour guide on the day of your visit.

-Auschwitz Birkenau Visitor Tips & Guidelines
+Auschwitz Birkenau visitor tips & guidelines

 • Don't bring large bags: Large bags, backpacks, and purses are not allowed inside the exhibits.
 Only small bags are allowed, and they will be subject to security checks.

 • Respect the site: Auschwitz is a memorial site built to honor the thousands who perished in the Holocaust.
-Avoid taking selfies or engaging in other inappropriate behavior.
+Avoid taking selfies or engaging in inappropriate behavior.

 • Be prepared for an emotional experience: As a memorial site constructed to honor the thousands of prisoners, mostly Jews, who were slaughtered during the Holocaust, many visitors find their Auschwitz experience to be emotional and intense.
 If you feel overwhelmed, take breaks.
 Try to prepare yourself in advance and take time to process your feelings.

-Book Auschwitz Tours
+Book your Auschwitz tours

 7 hr. - 7 hr.
 30 min.